brgibson/blog-prototype/_posts/2015-06-15-Edmunds-com-Expands-Automotive-Accelerator-Program-with-Announcement-of-2015-Fastlane-Class.md

 Startups in 2015 Class Focus on Bringing Innovative Solutions to Car Shopping
 Published: 06/09/2015

-SANTA MONICA, Calif. - June 2, 2015 - Car-buying platform Edmunds.com today announced the six startups chosen for the 2015 class of its Fastlane accelerator program:
+SANTA MONICA, Calif. - June 2, 2015 - Car-buying platform Edmunds.com today announced the six startups chosen for the 2015 class of its Fastlane accelerator program

 * fiSpeed.com
 * ZipFlip.com